amberhsuu/amberhsuu.github.io/_posts/2017-5-14-UW-Night-Market-2017.md

 ### Responsibilities:
 - Work with Marketing Director to create digital marketing plan for the 2nd biggest event at the UW.
-- Write digital copy and schedule social media posts to reach maximum audience interaction (fb and ig).
+- Write digital copy and schedule social media posts to reach maximum audience interaction (Fb and Ig).

 ### Goals:
+- Increase audience interactions on social media platforms.
+- Increase reach of content posted on official Facebook and Instagram accounts.

 ### Results:
 - Increased event attendee stats **increased by 28%** from prior year